A Priest, A Deaconess, and a Baptist

 I am blessed.

 He sees me when I’m having an “off” day and tells me to get busy before I break down.
 Frequently, he hugs me when I need it.
-After one particularly difficult day, he told me to get busy.
-He walked up to me and said with love in his eyes “this means more to me than anything and I’m giving it to you for peace.”
+After one tough day, he told me to get busy.
+He walked up to me and said with love in his eyes, “this means more to me than anything, and I’m giving it to you for peace.”
 It was a beautiful rosary.
 This link also shows you how to pray the rosary.

 I knew the magnitude of this gift, but he explained the prayers that you pray using the rosary.
-Finally, encouraged me to pray.
+Finally, it encouraged me to pray.
 He has walked through the aisles, at work, and prayed over me.
 Also, he has sent me emails of prayer.
 A precious soul, this man has been to me.

-Now, onto the Deaconess…she hasn’t been working with us long, but she is a short firecracker of a woman.
+Now, onto the Deaconess.
+She hasn’t been working with us long, but she is a short firecracker of a woman.
 She is completely and utterly in love with the Lord and her family.
-She doesn’t see working at our job as a “job” she sees it as a mission from God.
-Looking at every opportunity to witness and let people know about her faith.
-Amazingly, she is an encourager, a protector, a friend, and a confidant and she oozes grace and dignity.
+She doesn’t see working at our job as a “job.”
+She sees it as a mission from God.
+She looks at every opportunity to witness and tell people about her faith.
+Amazingly, she is an encourager, a protector, a friend, and a confidant and oozes grace and dignity.

 She is not shy about her faith.
 For example, she has laid hands on me, with customers waiting, and prayed over me.
-Also, she held me when I cried, she has cried with me.
-She has told me more than once “speak it into existence.”
+Also, she held me when I cried.
+She has cried with me.
+She has told me repeatedly, “speak it into existence.”
 It will be.
-Watch your mouth….don’t let that negative stuff come out, don’t speak negativity into existence.
+Watch your mouth and don’t let that negative stuff come out, don’t speak negativity into existence.
 I’m continually saying something and then catching myself because I think she will hear me and whop me outside the head for expressing negativity.

 Be positive.
 Wait on God.